How to implement DMARC enforcement (with DMARC)

 Being at enforcement is a powerful weapon to use in defense of a domain, but it is one that can cause self-inflicted wounds.
 If a domain moves too quickly to enforcement before making sure it has got all of its mail streams authenticated, it can end up getting its own mail bounced, with all the problems that ensue from a failed send.
 The fear of such errors prevents many organizations from getting to enforcement, or perhaps even starting their journey to implement DMARC in the first place.
 We believe that fear is unfounded — if you know how to use DMARC effectively.

 Most people understand DMARC’s policy feature, which provides a domain owner the ability to request treatment for mail that fails authentication, but that’s not all that DMARC is.
-The other key feature for DMARC is what’s called aggregate reporting, where entities that do DMARC validation and policy enforcement on inbound mail (usually large consumer mailbox providers) will also produce statistical reports showing the results of authentication checks.
+The other key feature of DMARC is what’s called aggregate reporting, where entities that do DMARC validation and policy enforcement on inbound mail (usually large consumer mailbox providers) will also produce statistical reports showing the results of authentication checks.
 Per the DMARC specification, these reports should be sent to domain owners at least every 24 hours, and they’re sent to an email address that’s advertised in the domain owner’s DMARC DNS record.

 The value of these reports for domain owners trying to understand their mail streams is enormous.
 In order to receive these reports, all one must do is publish a DMARC record with a policy of “p=none” and a rua tag pointing at a mailbox that can receive the reports.
-(It’s easier than you think: You really only need 3 basic DMARC tags to make a complete, correct DMARC record.)
+(It’s easier than you think: You really only need three basic DMARC tags to make a complete, correct DMARC record.)

 In a complex organization, it can be a real challenge to audit all mail streams for authentication, no matter how dedicated the IT staff is to the task.
-This is especially onerous in the cloud era, when most of the email sent by most organizations does not originate from internal mail servers with known IP addresses, but from a variety of cloud-hosted services that might use any number of IP addresses.
+This is especially onerous in the cloud era when most of the email sent by most organizations does not originate from internal mail servers with known IP addresses but from a variety of cloud-hosted services that might use any number of IP addresses.
 Identifying which services are sending mail “from” the domain is a critical step, and that can be especially daunting if all you have are IP addresses.

 However, without knowing where all the mail streams are, you can’t put authentication in place.
 Although it may sound counterintuitive, DMARC is the best tool available to help you implement DMARC and eventually get to enforcement.

-Use Valimail Monitor to Reach DMARC Enforcement
+Use Valimail Monitor to reach DMARC enforcement

 The journey to full DMARC enforcement can be complex and daunting without the right tools and expertise.
 Fortunately, we can help with both.